-Based on these PPC stats in 2022, you really can’t afford not to include remarketing in your overall PPC strategy.
+Based on these PPC stats in 2022, you can only afford to include remarketing in your overall PPC strategy.

-It’s when you reach out to those who already interacted with your website in some way.
-Google Analytics is a great tool for this, allowing you to segment your audience for the most effective campaign possible.
+Google Analytics is an excellent tool, allowing you to segment your audience for the most effective campaign possible.

 2. Over 50% of ad clicks happen on mobile devices.

-Over 40% of online transactions now happen on mobile.
-But a surprisingly low number of businesses pay attention to mobile optimization and PPC strategies.
-And they go hand in hand.
-To maximize ROI for PPC campaign effectiveness, sites should be fast and functional on both mobile and desktop.
+Over 40% of online transactions now happen on mobile, so more businesses must pay more attention to mobile optimization and PPC strategies as they go hand in hand.

-Consider diversifying your audience on Facebook or Google ads for potentially better returns.
+Consider diversifying your audience on Facebook or Google ads for better returns.

-You can rely on the platforms for that.
-Most of the process is automated.
-Simply provide the data, and they will do the rest.
+You can rely on the platforms since most of the process is automated.
+You only have to provide the data; they will do the rest.

 5. Featuring over 2 million websites, the Google Display Network is the leading PPC player.

-6. Customers are 155% more likely to search for brand-specific terms when exposed to display ads.
+6. When exposed to display ads, customers are 155% more likely to search for brand-specific terms.

-Additionally, 40% of all clicks on the first page of a search engine are for the top three ads at the top, according to recent PPC statistics in 2022.
+About 40% of all clicks on the first page of a search engine are for the top 3 ads at the top, according to recent PPC statistics in 2022.